openstack/openstack-ansible/doc/source/contributor/additional-roles.rst

      encouraged.

    * The role *must* support Ubuntu 16.04 LTS.
-It should ideally also support CentOS7 but this is not required at this time.
+It should ideally also support CentOS 7 and openSUSE 42.X but this is not required at this time.
 The patterns to achieve this include:

      * The separation of platform specific variables into role vars files.
      * The detection and handling of different init systems (init.d, SystemD).